Why is personal finance important?

-This is why personal finance is so important.
+This is why having personal finance strategies is vital.

 You’ll also be able to pass on the knowledge to your children and their children.

-Do you think it’s coincidence that the wealthy tend to stay wealthy through generations?
+Do you think it’s a coincidence that the wealthy tend to stay wealthy through generations?

 It’s because they have mastered personal finance and have passed these skills on.

 Related Reading: What Is A Good Salary – Get The Insights Here.